LENTEN MEDITATION BOOKLET

 ALL AGES STATIONS OF THE CROSS

-In lieu of the regular CDU service, the Church Down Under will be transformed into a hands-on stations of the cross space at 11:05am on April 10th.
+In lieu of the regular CDU service, the Church Down Under will be transformed into an all ages hands-on stations of the cross space at 11:05am on April 2nd.
 We’ll go through the stations as a group and do things like wash our hands like Pilot, taste the saltiness of Mary’s tears, hammer nails to a cross, wrap pegs to remind of us Jesus going in the tomb, etc. The stations conclude with eucharist.
 Find an adapted version of this hands-on Stations of the Cross to do at home here.

-Join us for a potluck Agape dinner after the Maundy Thursday service and before the Stripping of the Altar.
+Join us for a potluck Agape dinner after the Maundy Thursday service and before the Stripping of the Altar on April 6th.
 Bring Mediterranean-style items to share - olives, bread, cheese, grapes, salami, etc. SIGN UP HERE.

 WATCH THROUGH THE NIGHT